QBDev0ps/DevOps-Cloud-projects/Project1.md

 ## LINUX COMMANDS

 ## 1. sudo Command
 sudo is shortform for "superuser do".
-It enables the user perform tasks that require administrative rights.
+It will enable you perform tasks that require administrative rights.
 To perform an administrative task such as installing the available upgrades of all packages currently installed on the system , you run the following command:

 `sudo apt upgrade`